ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--maf-overlap`: How much overlap to use in HAL chunks.
 Larger values increase redundant predictions (which are merged).
 Default is 500000.

-`--cgp_-train-num-exons`: Number of exons to require in the alignment subset used for training CGP.
+`--cgp-train-num-exons`: Number of exons to require in the alignment subset used for training CGP.
 See the [AugustusCGP section](#augustuscgp).

 ## AugustusPB options